 Here is what you can expect: to begin, we like to hear more about your experience to help determine what is wrong.
 Since SSHL typically happens either overnight or when waking up from a nap, we will ask you questions about your unique timeline and take action as needed.
 Our team will rule out conductive hearing loss which is caused by an obstruction in the ear, such as fluid or ear wax

 If this is not the case, we can refer you to an ENT (ear, nose, and throat doctor) immediately who will complete a further evaluation.
 This process has to go through your family doctor but we will call your primary healthcare provider while you are in our office so that your GP knows about the situation and can refer you to an ENT as soon as possible.
-In the event that your hearing loss is not medically treatable, we can fit you with hearing aids.
+In the event that your hearing loss is not medically treatable, we can develop a personalized treatment plan.

 As always, customer care is at the heart of our appointments and treatments, so we will follow up with you throughout the process and answer any of your questions along the way.